Indicators for the Antimicrobial Stewardship Clinical Care Standard

 The indicators are a tool to support local quality improvement activities.
 No benchmarks are set for any indicator.

-Detailed specifications for the 2020 Antimicrobial Stewardship Clinical Care Standard will be available on METeOR by the end of December 2020.
+Detailed specifications for the 2020 Antimicrobial Stewardship Clinical Care Standard are available on the Metadata Online Registry (METeOR) at https://meteor.aihw.gov.au/content/index.phtml/itemId/736878.
 METeOR is an Australian web-based repository of nationally endorsed data and indicator definitions, hosted by the Australian Institute of Health and Welfare (AIHW).